 Two ladybugs ride a wasp as if it were an airplane and use a beehive and a tree branch as a makeshift machine gun.
 This machine gun disappears when the wasp flies into the camera, but reappears in the next shot.
 See more

-Played at the beginning and whistled by Bosko See more
+Played when the bees dance by the waterfall See more